Growing Sunflowers from Seed: A Complete Guide

 When is the Best Time to Plant Sunflower Seeds?

-The best time to plant sunflower seeds is after the danger of frost has passed and the soil has warmed to at least 50-60°F (10-15°C).
-This is typically in most regions in late spring, around April to May.
+The best time to plant sunflower seeds is after the last frost and once the soil has warmed up to around 50–60°F (10–15°C).
+For most places, that’s sometime in late spring, usually April or May.

 How to Plant Sunflowers